Edirom/Edirom-Online/README.md

 # Edirom-Online

 Edirom-Online is software for the **presentation and analysis of critical musical editions** in a digital format, particularly in the fields of musicology and philology.
-Edirom-Online supports various data formats commonly used in digital humanities, such as [TEI] (Text Encoding Initiative) for textual data and [MEI] (Music Encoding Initiative) for musical data.
+Edirom-Online supports various data formats commonly used in digital humanities, such as [TEI] (Text Encoding Initiative) for textual data and [MEI] (Music Encoding Initiative) for musical data, that is visualized with [Verovio].
 This allows the integration of different data formats, starting in the early days with texts, images and music and adding audio and even film within a single edition.
 The Edirom idea was born in 2004 at [Musikwissenschaftliches Seminar Detmold/Paderborn] and even after several years of Edirom development, the success of Edirom based on the same core concepts as in the beginning continues with numerous projects using and developing Edirom tools and creating digital musical editions with this software.
 Edirom tools were originally developed by the project [Entwicklung von Werkzeugen für digitale Formen wissenschaftlich-kritischer Musikeditionen] (2006–2012) funded by the DFG.
 The development of Edirom is now maintained as a community effort while being strongly supported and accompanied by [Virtueller Forschungsverbund Edirom] (ViFE), primarily based at the [Paderborn University].
 ViFE aims to provide tools for scholars working with digital texts and music, especially those involved in editing historical documents.

 ## Show cases

 To get some practical insights, look at this projects and editions that already use Edirom-Online.

-**Webers Klarinettenquintett op.34**
+**Clarinet quintet op.34 by Weber**

-The third version of Webers Klarinettenquintett op.34 was created 2022 by [Virtueller Forschungsverbund Edirom] (ViFE) honoring Prof. Dr. Joachim Veit on the occasion of his retirement.
-The edition includes digital facsimiles, music that is encoded in [MEI] and visualized with [Verovio], annotations and texts.
+The third version of Webers clarinet quintet op.34 was created 2022 by Virtueller Forschungsverbund Edirom (ViFE) honoring Prof. Dr. Joachim Veit on the occasion of his retirement.
+The edition includes digital facsimiles, music that is encoded in MEI and visualized with , annotations and texts.
-  * publication of [Webers Klarinettenquintett]
+  * publication of [Webers clarinet quintet]

   <img src="./.github/images/EdiromOnline_WeberKlarinettenquintettOp34_2022.jpg" width="80%">